Barnham to Brighton by train

 Journey information from Battersea Park to Clapham Junction

-- How long is the average journey duration from Battersea Park to Clapham Junction?
-0 hours 4 minutes
+- How long is the average journey duration from Battersea Park to Clapham Junction? n/a

-- How long is the fastest journey duration from Battersea Park to Clapham Junction?
-0 hours 3 minutes
+- How long is the fastest journey duration from Battersea Park to Clapham Junction? n/a

 The above information is intended as a guide.
 It may not include timetable alterations because of engineering work, unplanned disruption etc. Please use the journey planner to plan your journey before you travel.
 Some tickets are subject to restrictions.
 Please check these before you travel.